open/close all folders

 - Kirche, the bouncy vamp from Zero no Tsukaima.

 - There was an "athletic" Nurse Joy◊ in Pokémon like this, with a tan/dark skin as an indicator of her personality not being like the others.
 That and muscles.

 - Yoko Nakajima from The Twelve Kingdoms upon returning to the Twelve Kingdoms from Japan.
 In her case, she is a "taika", a person from the Twelve Kingdoms world who got carried away to Japan, and thus a shell was covering her to make sure she resembled her "parents".
 To be fair, the novels specifically mention that she starts out much paler, but after roughing it for several months without shelter, her skin's gotten a very dark tan.
 The same transformation also gives her green eyes.

 - Akane Karasuma, aka Sailor Lead Crow, 5th season villain/Quirky Mini Boss Squad member from Sailor Moon.
 As she's an Alien, it's impossible to tell if this combo is the norm for her people.
-The only other people from her world are Phobos and Deimos, who aren't this.
+In the manga the only other people from her world are Phobos and Deimos, who aren't this.

-- Also, Elza Gray, a one-episode character from the Sailor Moon anime.
+- Also the Passionate Sports Girl Elza Gray, a one-episode character from the Sailor Moon anime.
 She was an old rival and friend of Haruka's and introduced her and Michiru to each other.

 - Jeannie from Rune Soldier Louie, though she's actually The Stoic.
 She is, however, a very physical warrior type, so she's not too far off.

 - Exedore/Exsedol's original design from Macross/Robotech had the colors, but his personality is the opposite of the usual type, being The Spock instead.